ankaleh/cybersecurityproject/report.md

 Even if broken access controll allows authenticated user view other users' page and remove their reservations he is not directly able to make reservation on other users' behalf because the application gets customer of a new reservation on the basis of the value of  request.session['person'] that is set in login function.
 It is still possible indirectly for example via XXS (see flaw 3, the review feature).

 The application should use POST request method instead of GET request method in the booking form because GET request method is more vulnerable.
-The Django's CSRF template tag, that is mandatory with POST requests in Django, protects against Cross Site Request Forgeries.
+The Django's CSRF template tag, that is included to POST requests in Django, protects against Cross Site Request Forgeries.
 (Still, the application makes it possible to steal the tag via review feature, see flaw 3).

 **FLAW 5) Sensitive Data Exposure:**
 Web application does not properly protect sensitive data, such as personally identifiable information.
 This kind of information should not be saved in database without encryption and other protection and requires special precautions when exchanged with the browser.

 *Description of flaw 5*

 The application asks customer's social security number for invoicing when the customer is confirming his reservation.
 Social security numbers are saved in database without encryption.

-In fact, using ssn to identify customer is against the recently given order by the finnish Data Protection Ombudsman.
+In fact, using ssn on invoices is against the recently given order by the finnish Data Protection Ombudsman.
 According to that, organisations and companies must not use social security numbers to identify their customers on invoices.

 The company sends invoices via email, that increases the threat.

 *How to fix it*

 The feature should be removed.
 There is not at all need for using personal identity codes in this application.
 The application only saves ssn in the database and doesn't use it.

 **Sources:**

 "Django documentation", https://docs.djangoproject.com/en/3.1/.

 "Top 10 Web Application Security Risks", https://owasp.org/www-project-top-ten/.
 The Open Web Application Security Project (OWASP).

 "Personal identity codes not to be used on invoices", https://tietosuoja.fi/en/-/henkilotunnusta-ei-tule-kayttaa-laskuissa.
 Office Of The Data Protection Ombudsman 1.6.2020, read 8.12.2020.